 Recycling e-waste and other hazardous materials

-(March 2021) Located in Mars, TC Recycling is a recycling and refuse disposal station located on Hutchman Road in Adams Township.
+TC Recycling is a recycling and refuse disposal station located in Mars (Adams Township) and is part of the Vogel family of businesses.

 Additionally, a recycling container is available at the main entrance for local residents to use at no charge.
 There, residents can drop off cardboard; HDPE and PET plastics; and aluminum, steel and bi-metal cans.